veldrid/veldrid/README.md

 ##Veldrid

-An experimental renderer with OpenGL and Direct3D backends.
+An abstract 3D rendering library for .NET, with backends for Direct3D 11, OpenGL 3+, and OpenGL ES 3.

 ![Sponza](http://i.imgur.com/4TlmVuh.png)